4ment/fixed-tree-experiments/README.md

 conda activate fixed-tree
 ```

-You may need to set the `NXF_CONDA_CACHEDIR` variable for nextflow to locate the conda environment
+You may need to set the `NXF_CONDA_CACHEDIR` variable for nextflow to locate the conda environment.
+You need to do something like this:
 ```
 export NXF_CONDA_CACHEDIR=$HOME/miniconda3/envs
 ```